Deal alert! Northwest, our favorite company, is forming

 It costs $120 to start a Connecticut LLC.
 This is a one-time filing fee for the LLC Certificate of Organization.

 Some LLCs may need a business license in Connecticut.
 This depends on your industry and where your LLC is located.
 The cost of local business permits varies.

-All Connecticut LLCs need to pay $80 per year for the Annual Report.
+All Connecticut LLCs need to pay $80 per year for Annual Reports.
 These state fees are paid to the Secretary of State.
-And this is the only state-required annual fee.
+And the Annual Report fees are the only state-required annual fee.
 You have to pay this to keep your LLC in good standing.